DouwMarx/constitutional_sensitivities_of_preference_models/docs/index.md

 An example of a constitutional perturbation is given in the following table.[^perturbation_example] The constitutional principle is Bruce's first principle: *"Fish are friends, not food."*

-[^perturbation_example]: The prompt and initial response is fictional.
+[^perturbation_example]: The prompt and initial response are fictional.
 Bruce's values are [certainly not fictional](https://www.youtube.com/watch?v=kD8dHDpXVcI).

 {% include prompt_templates/example_prompt.md %}

 ### Datasets
-The two source datasets that were used in this work and the dataset that was created are described in this section.
+This section describes the two source datasets used in this work and the dataset that was created.
 You can scroll through the datasets below using the horizontal scroll bar at the bottom of the dataset viewer.
 All datasets are available for download on Hugging Face.

 #### Source 1: RLHF prompt dataset

 We use the [Anthropic/hh-rlhf](https://github.com/anthropics/hh-rlhf?tab=readme-ov-file), "harmless-base" data as the original prompt dataset.
-Specifically, we use 200 samples labeled "rejected" from the test set as our original prompts.
+Specifically, we use 200 samples labelled "rejected" from the test set as our original prompts.

 [//]: # (.
 I used the rejected samples, thinking that this would lead to the largest possible range over which the sensitivities can be measured. )